amblina/katacoda-scenarios/tutorial2/step1.md

 The next thing to learn how to do is to open and read the contents of files.
-We will be doing that in this tutorial using `less` a **terminal pager program**.
+We will be doing that in this tutorial using `less`, a **terminal pager program**.
 It is used primarily to read the contents of a file one screen (or page) at a time.